THE USEFULNESS PROBLEM IN INTELLECTUAL PROPERTY LAW

 INTELLECTUAL POSSESSION (with Dotan Oliar)

-This paper looks at the use of first possession concepts in intellectual property law by drawing on insights from the treatment of first possession rules in traditional property settings.
+This paper analyzes the timing of the award of intellectual property rights by drawing on insights from the treatment of first possession rules in traditional property settings.

 This paper argues that Wesley Hohfeld’s influential rights classification scheme fails to account for ways in which certain legal relationships affect more than two people and that this blindspot can distort understandings of property.